jotelha/continuous2discrete/README.md

 command line interface to sample discrete coordinate sets from continuous distributions.
 Type `c2d --help` for usage information.

+A simple sample usage to generate a discrete coordinate set from the continuous solution of Poisson-Nernst-Planck equations for xxx NaCl would look like this

+    pnp -c 0.1 0.1 -u 0.05 -l 1.0e-7 -bc cell --convergence --log --verbose NaCl.txt
+    c2d --ngridpoints 10000 --sample-size 1000 --verbose NaCl.txt NaCl.lammps

+for PNP solution in plain text file and according coordinate samples LAMMPS data file, or like this

+    pnp -c 0.1 0.1 -u 0.05 -l 1.0e-7 -bc cell --convergence --log --verbose NaCl.npz
+    c2d --ngridpoints 10000 --sample-size 1000 --verbose NaCl.npz NaCl.xyz

+for PNP solution in binary numpy .npz file and coordinate samples in generic xyz file, or as a pipeline

+    pnp -c 0.1 0.1 -u 0.05 -l 1.0e-7 -bc cell | c2d --ngridpoints 10000 --sample-size 1000 > NaCl.xyz

+for text and xyz format streams.

 For more sophisticated usage examples have a look at the notebooks, `showcase_poisson_bolzman_distribution.ipynb` is a good candidate.